Alcohol plays such an integral part in many lives.

 The calories in your favorite drink might surprise you.
 If you’re drinking multiple drinks a night, it’s easy to pack on the pounds without realizing it.
 Want to know how many calories there are in a specific alcohol drink?
 Want to lose weight and only drink the lowest calorie alcohol?

-Take a look at Alcohol Calorie Chart for a comprehensive list of drinks and their calorific content.
+Take a look at Alcohol Calorie Chart for a comprehensive list of drinks and their caloric content.

 Unfortunately, alcohol poisoning is not uncommon.

-Learn how to spot the symptoms of alcohol poisoning
+Learn how to spot the symptoms of alcohol poisoning.

-Treatment for alcohol poisoning doesn't begin at the hospital but with those around the sufferer.
+Treatment for alcohol poisoning doesn't begin at the hospital, but with those around the sufferer.

-Delivering prompt treatment can mean the difference between life and death
+Delivering prompt treatment can mean the difference between life and death.

-Read treatment for alcohol poisoning
+Read treatment for alcohol poisoning for more.

-Generally it is not a problem.
+Generally, it is not a problem from time to time.

-Yet, if it becomes a habit, it can become a major problem
+Yet, if it becomes a habit, it can become a major problem.

-Read Anxiety and Alcohol
+Read Anxiety and Alcohol for more.

 When I was drinking, I would pretend to find it funny when my drinking buddies recounted stories of my drunken antics.
 I would join them as they poked fun.